JeremyTechDev/tsseract/README.md

 - Copy the `static` files into the `dist` folder: `npm run copy-files`

-- To run the client side of the app: `npm run dev`

-- To run the server of the app: `npm run server`

-- Or you can start both in development mode: `npm run watch`
+- To start the app in development mode: `npm run server`

 You should get the following logs on the console: